-- "The government has not gotten up early with me to go out and earn this money, why should they be entitled to it?" -Roger C., plumbing, heating & air conditioner, N.M. - "I believe in fair taxing, I would agree with a tax, but I don't agree with the amount."-Robert A., consulting and distribution, Nev. - "You work all your life to give your children a future, and then lose it right there [at your death]."-Felix A., computer consultant, Fla. - "Why do my kids have to pay tax? . . .
+- "The government has not gotten up early with me to go out and earn this money, why should they be entitled to it?" -Male respondent, plumbing and A/C repair, N.M. - "I believe in fair taxing, I would agree with a tax, but I don't agree with the amount."-Male respondent, consulting and distribution, Nev. - "You work all your life to give your children a future, and then lose it right there [at your death]."-Male respondent, computer consultant, Fla. - "Why do my kids have to pay tax? . . .
 That's not fair.
 That's why we work.
 We work for our kids.
-I work for my kids to go to college---I pay taxes on that.
-Now they want more tax?"-Johanna T., N.M. - "I am appalled that an entire tax system can expect that anytime something in a family is transferred they can think it is fair to give half of it to the government."-James E., consulting services, Nev. - "A business usually starts from the ground up; those people have so much put into it, even the children.
+I work for my kids to go to college--I pay taxes on that.
+Now they want more tax?"-Female respondent, N.M. - "I am appalled that an entire tax system can expect that anytime something in a family is transferred they can think it is fair to give half of it to the government."-Male respondent, consulting services, Nev. - "A business usually starts from the ground up; those people have so much put into it, even the children.
 They have a good thing going; then the government still gets a portion.
 The government is gluttonous.
 We're not given a break, and to have a family business destroyed because the government wants 49%?
 Government is too involved.
 How are these people supposed to keep going?
-But our kids . . . have to work just as hard to pay the taxes and get out of the hole again."-Toni M., general construction, Ariz. - "You pay taxes all right.
+But our kids . . . have to work just as hard to pay the taxes and get out of the hole again."-Male respondent, general construction, Ariz. - "You pay taxes all right.
 I pay taxes the whole year.
 I pay property taxes, and sales taxes, and personal taxes.
 I bought my business from a corporation, so out of what I make I pay, pay, pay and pay.
 And in the end if I'm lucky I can keep 25 or 20 cents on a dollar.
 I don't think that's fair. and then I work all my life and I save, and in the end my kids still have to pay.
 Then when I pass over they still have to pay.
-I can not even own what I have.
-I can only own maybe 45 percent of what I have, because of what I am able to give to my kids."-Pedro M., Ariz.
+I cannot even own what I have.
+I can only own maybe 45 percent of what I have, because of what I am able to give to my kids." -Male respondent, media services, Ariz.